 Hard to move if you chose a poor campsite- If, after laying down, you realize that you pitched your tent on top of a root or big rock, you’ll probably want to move it.
 This involves tearing the whole tent down and pitching it again in a different location.
 You can’t just pick it up and move it like you can with a freestanding tent. - Non-freestanding tents offer less interior space and are harder to get in and out of- They usually have a lower ceiling.
 This makes the tent feel less roomy inside.
 You can’t as easily sit up and move around.
 With some models, the pole sits near the entrance or even in the center of the tent.
 This takes up valuable space and can make it harder to move around in the tent.
 You also have to be careful not to knock the pole lose or the tent could collapse on you.

 - You can’t pitch the rainfly first- Most non-freestanding tents don’t offer this option due to the design.
-When you’re pitching your tent in the rain, the inside will probably get a bit wet.
+When you’re pitching your tent in heavy rain, the inside will probably get a bit wet.
 Of course, if your tent is single-wall, it doesn’t matter because the rainfly and tent are one piece.

 - Harder to clean- You can’t lift the tent up while it’s pitched to shake it out.
 This makes it a bit harder to remove debris that you tracked in.